openvinotoolkit/training_extensions/docs/source/explanation/Main_algorithms/multi_class_classification.rst

 Supervised Incremental Learning
 *********

-We solve the multi-class classification problem in a common fashion based on the feature extractor backbone and classifier head that tends to predict the probability of each label presented on the image.
+We solve the multi-class classification problem in a common fashion based on the feature extractor backbone and classifier head that predicts the probability of each label presented on the image.
 For supervised training we use the following algorithms components:

 - ``Augmentations``: Besides basic augmentations like random flip and random rotate, we use `Augmix <https://arxiv.org/abs/1912.02781>`_.
 This advanced type of augmentation helps to significantly expand the training distribution.